bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 - `MailerImpl.shutdownConnectionPool()` shuts down the default executor if it is library-owned and delegates pool shutdown to the batch module when present.

 There is no direct `Phaser` usage in this repository's source tree.
 Batch coordination here is expressed through `CompletableFuture`, executor services, `AtomicInteger` proxy request tracking, and the external SMTP/object-pool libraries used by `batch-module`.

+## Transport-Neutral Submission Outcomes

+`MailTransportAdapter` owns the provider-specific `Transport.sendMessage(...)` call and returns a non-null `MailTransportResult`.
+The built-in Angus adapter captures its current SMTP response; the generic Jakarta Mail fallback has no provider response but still knows that all recipients were accepted when `sendMessage(...)` returns normally.
+An opaque successful path uses `UNKNOWN` only when it genuinely cannot report acceptance.

+Adapters catch checked `MessagingException` failures and return `MailTransportResult.failed(...)`.
+That factory extracts the valid-sent, valid-unsent, and invalid arrays from a `SendFailedException` when present, clones every array on input and output, and retains the original exception. `TransportRunner` immediately translates the addresses to immutable strings and builds either a `MailSubmissionReceipt` or a `MailSubmissionException` whose direct cause is that original Jakarta Mail failure.

+The public statuses are deliberately about knowledge of SMTP submission:

+- `ACCEPTED`: all submitted recipients are known accepted;
+- `PARTIALLY_ACCEPTED`: at least one accepted, but the attempt did not complete as a clean success for every recipient;
+- `REJECTED`: no accepted recipients and explicit rejection facts are present;
+- `UNKNOWN`: no reliable acceptance fact is available.

+Normal, pooled, asynchronous, and `withOpenConnection` sends all pass through the same translation.
+Custom mailers and logging-only mode complete successfully with `UNKNOWN`, because Simple Java Mail did not observe their server interaction.
+A pooled Angus transport may retain the preceding SMTP reply, so the adapter compares reply state before and after a failed attempt and never attaches an unchanged old response to the new failure.

+Gotchas:

+- A `250` reply confirms SMTP submission, not mailbox delivery.
+- `UNKNOWN` can mean that the connection failed after acceptance.
+Do not turn it into an automatic retry without duplicate protection.
+- `PARTIALLY_ACCEPTED` means retrying the whole original envelope can duplicate mail for recipients already accepted.
+- Submission failures invalidate the current pooled transport; successful results release it normally.

 ## Authenticated SOCKS Proxy Bridge